htakemur/EnsembleTractography/README.md

 4) AFQ (Jason D. Yeatman, Stanford) https://github.com/jyeatman/AFQ

 All of this software must be on your path.

+The part of the code will have dependency on curve fitting toolbox for computing fascicle curvature.

 If you use this software please cite the article above.